RillingDev/ok/README.md

 #### Radiobuttons

 Due to the way input elements with type `radio` work, validation is not straightforward.
-A single radio button only fires its `change`/`input` event when itself is changed, not if it becomes e.g. inactive due to another radiobutton being selected.
+A single radio button only fires its `change`/`input` event when itself is changed, not if it becomes inactive due to another radiobutton being selected.
 A workaround is using an enclosing fieldset and listening to the events of that.

 ## Compatibility